X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim09collision.md

 ![Collision](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-09Collision1.jpg?raw=true)

 > The sphere is the simplest and most efficient form of collision detection, as you only need to measure the distance between a colliding object (xwing) and a collision object (say a building).
 Other collision volumes give more detailed collision information but can get more and more costly, with mesh collision (where we use the triangles of a model) being the most expensive.
-Always with collision, it is a trade off between the quality of a collision (knowing specifically where a collision took place) and performance, and in most cases multiple methods are used with increasing quality of detection to reduce the calculations needed.
+Always with collision, it is a trade-off between the quality of a collision (knowing specifically where a collision took place) and performance, and in most cases, multiple methods are used with increasing quality of detection to reduce the calculations needed.
 >
 > For a deeper understanding of collisions, you can try reading this article ["Physics - Collision Detection"](https://research.ncl.ac.uk/game/mastersdegree/gametechnologies/physicstutorials/4collisiondetection/Physics%20-%20Collision%20Detection.pdf)

-By modelling our xwing as a sphere and using a box for a building (since buildings are actually box shaped), we can use the built in functionality of MonoGame to detect for collisions.
+By modeling our xwing as a sphere and using a box for a building (since buildings are actually box-shaped), we can use the built-in functionality of MonoGame to detect for collisions.

 For each building of our city, we will create a [**BoundingBox**](https://docs.monogame.net/api/Microsoft.Xna.Framework.BoundingBox.html) object.
 Next, if we create a [**BoundingSphere**](https://docs.monogame.net/api/Microsoft.Xna.Framework.BoundingSphere.html) object for our xwing, we can use the **Contains** method to check if they collide!